-ESL086 Academic Listening & Note-Taking
+ESL-086 Academic Listening and Note-Taking 3 Credits

 This high-intermediate course focuses on listening and note-taking skills.
-Students continue to develop a system for note-taking and learn how to use their notes to answer comprehension questions.
+Students develop a system for note-taking and learn how to use their notes to answer comprehension questions as well as to complete assignments.
 All listening and note-taking activities include reading and writing exercises.
 Students learn grammar in the context of the materials used for listening activities and student generated writing.
-Students may be required to complete assignments in the language lab.
-Students must complete the course with a grade of C or better in order to take other ESL courses.
-Prerequisites: Grade of C or better in all ESL level I courses or ESL placement test.
+Students must earn a grade of C or better in order to pass the course.
+Prerequisites: Grade of C or better in ESL074, ESL075, ESL078, and ESL079, or placement.